Combining Counterfactual Regret Minimization with Information Gain to Solve Extensive Games with Unknown Environments: Preliminaries

-This section briefly introduces the definition of two-player zero-sum imperfect-information extensive game (TEGI) under Reinforcement Learning which is the setting used in our experiment.
-In addition, we review related techniques, namely variational information maximizing exploration (VIME) and counterfactual regret minimization (CFR), which give us inspiration for a solution.
+This section briefly introduces the definition of two-player zero-sum imperfect-information extensive games with unknown environments, which is the setting used in our experiment.
+In addition, we review related methods, namely VIME and CFR, which give us inspiration for a solution.